fnproject/docs/fdks/fdk-java/README.md

 during the test your function will be invoked in exactly the same way that it would when deployed.

-There is much more functionality to construct tests in the testing library.
-Testing functions is covered in more detail in [Testing Functions](../../fn/develop/testing.md).

 ### 5. Run using HTTP and the local Fn server
 The previous example used `fn run` to run a function directly via docker, you can also  use the Fn server locally to test the deployment of your function and